At a Glance: Best 1-4x Scopes

 - Two-piece rings are much lighter than a one-piece mount but still very durable.
 They are suitable mainly for bolt action rifles and need to be aligned properly.
 They are also cheaper.

-Tools you will need to mount your 1-4x scope include:
+Tools needed to mount your 1-4x scope:

 - Loctite or Sure Thread,